FAQ 1. What is Hypnotherapy?

 FAQ 3.
 What it is not

 Hypnosis is not Mind Control.
 Watching a hypnotism stage show can give the perception that the minds of the subjects are totally under the control of the hypnotist.
 When you consult with a hypnotherapist and you are experiencing hypnosis ,you are always in control.

 Hypnosis is not a Cure.
-While many people have experienced some rather amazing healing phenomena during hypnotherapy sessions, it is the persons’ own subconscious mind that can produce these results.
+However many people have experienced some rather amazing healing phenomena during hypnotherapy sessions.
+It is the persons’ own subconscious mind that can produce these results.
 Hypnosis in itself is merely the bridge to our deeper inner mind or creative intelligence.
 More importantly, it is the specific therapy that a person receives during hypnosis that can facilitate positive changes.

 FAQ 4.
 Can anyone be Hypnotised?